sql-machine-learning/elasticdl/docs/designs/allreduce.md

 If any of the workers fails, e.g. the pod is accidentally killed, the following steps will be performed:

 1. The task that the failed worker was handling will be added back to the task queue.
-1. Since the `AllreduceCommunicator` is aware of the failure.
+1. Since the `CollectiveCommunicator` is aware of the failure.
 It will reconstruct the communicator and re-assign ranks among the existing active workers.
 The existing workers will then continue to run on the tasks at hand.
 1. The master pod will try to create a new worker pod after a specified restart delay period.
-1. Once the worker pod becomes active and `AllreduceCommunicator` is aware of it, we perform the following steps:
+1. Once the worker pod becomes active and `CollectiveCommunicator` is aware of it, we perform the following steps:
     1. Lock all existing worker pods, which can be done via a barrier operation.
     1. Master pod selects one of the worker pods to broadcast the current model parameters to all worker pods.
     1. Release the lock that each worker pod holds.